ezhil2407/Image_processing/README.md

-pfp
-make this like a human written without any grammer mistake pasted-text.txt

-Here’s a revised version of the README.md file written in a natural, human-like tone without any grammar mistakes.
-It uses the correct folder structure you provided (image-processing-app/) and includes a detailed, step-by-step guide from scratch to set up, run, and deploy the project.
-The content is clear, engaging, and easy to follow.

 CLIP Image & Text Search API
 Welcome to the CLIP Image & Text Search API!
 This project is an exciting tool that lets you search for images using either text (like "A cute cat") or by uploading another image.
 It’s powered by a FastAPI backend that uses OpenAI's CLIP model and Pinecone vector search to deliver fast and accurate results.
 Paired with a sleek Streamlit frontend, it’s designed to be both powerful and user-friendly.